Serly-Ishkhanian/Reports/README.md

 - Assignment 1: Background-Foreground separation of videos using the DMD.
 - Assignment 2: Tracking the positions of a spring-mass system and applying the SINDy method to learn the equations of motion that govern the dynamics of this system.
 - Assignment 3: Training a neural network that takes the solutions (the state variables) to the next and functions for three different parameter values.
+- Project: Covers the randomized Dynamical Mode Decomposition which uses randomization to improve performance and efficiency.
+It was applied on an image compression experiment, and background-foreground separation of moving objects in videos.